In this article, I explain exactly how to use a cast iron skillet, including the proper seasoning, cooking, cleaning, and maintenance techniques.

 Cast iron is an extremely dense material.
 Due to its density, it heats up slower than most cookware, but once heated, it retains its temperature for a long duration.

 It is manufactured from one piece of iron, resulting in even heat distribution and consistency in performance.
 If you want to test out the heat distribution yourself, touch the handle after its been on the stove for ten minutes (spoiler: you’ll burn yourself so don’t do that).

-Cast iron is a relatively inexpensive material; therefore, cast iron skillets very affordable.
-The most well-known brand is Lodge.
-They have been manufacturing cast iron cookware in the United States since the 1800s and are still family-owned.
-You can check out their current prices on Amazon at this link.
+Cast iron is a relatively inexpensive material; therefore, cast iron skillets are affordable.
+Lodge, the most well-known brand, has been manufacturing cast iron cookware in the United States since the 1800s.
+You can check out their current prices on Amazon or read my in-depth Lodge cast iron skillet review to learn more.
 They offer many different sizes to fit your needs.

 Most new cast iron skillets come from the manufacturer unseasoned.
 Make sure you season before you cook with it for the first time.
 If done correctly, you won’t need to season it too often.
 Keep an eye on the coating, and if you see it starting to wear out, repeat the seasoning processes.